Monodromy groups of polynomials of composition length 2: Exceptional monodromy groups of -step decomposable polynomials with small kernel

 \section{Exceptional monodromy groups of $2$-step decomposable polynomials with small kernel}

 Here we collect the monodromy groups of polynomials $f=g\circ h$ with $g,h$ indecomposable, such that $\ker(\Mon(f)\to \Mon(g))$ is not large in our sense, and moreover $g\circ h$ does not fall into Cases \ref{mainthm_xntn} or \ref{mainthm_ritt} of Theorem \ref{thm:mainres}; see in particular Theorems \ref{thm:affS4I} and \ref{thm:nonsaffI}.
 We give the geometric monodromy group $G:=\Mon_{\overline{k}}(f)$ and the arithmetic monodromy group $A:=\Mon_k(f)$.
-Note that all but three of the groups $G$ are their own symmetric normalizer, whence automatically $G=A$; the other three have index $2$ in their symmetric normalizer, giving one additional option for $A$.
+Consider the normalizer of $G$ in $S_d$, $d=\deg f$, a.k.a.\ {\it its symmetric normalizer}.
+This contains $A$.
+Since all but three of the groups $G$ are their own symmetric normalizer, one automatically gets $G=A$; the other three have index $2$ in their symmetric normalizer, giving one additional option for $A$.